anjalukic/genome-informatics-GIAB-de-novo-search/README.md

 *VCF file example*

 ---
-### Enviroment
+### Environment
-&nbsp;&nbsp;&nbsp;&nbsp;This project was executed on a two platforms.
+&nbsp;&nbsp;&nbsp;&nbsp;This project was executed on two platforms.
 Every tool execution was done on Seven Bridges platform while all Python scripts were done locally on Ubuntu 20.04 OS in Jupyter Notebook.

 ## I Reconstruction of GIAB samples
 &nbsp;&nbsp;&nbsp;&nbsp;GRAF Germline Variant Detection Workflow tool was used to reconstuct whole genome from initial FASTQ files given the reference genome GRCh38.
 Output of the previously mentioned tool is BAM file, which represents whole genome that is reconstructed and alligned, and VCF file, which represents all variations each sample had relative to reference genome GRCh38.
 In the continuation of the project, we will use three VCF files we recieved from this tool.